Procurement, Outsourcing, Cloud, Hosting, Software as a Service, and Application Service Provider Checklist

 ___ Documentation of compliance to Merchant Security Review standards, including Visa’s Cardholder Information Security Program and MasterCard’s Security Data Program, and annually thereafter, if credit card processing is involved.

-___ If medical record or medical insurance data are included, the data must be encrypted, and the vendor must supply documentation of compliance to HIPAA prior to the contract being accepted by OU, and annually thereafter.
+___ If medical record or medical insurance data are included, HIPAA compliance is required, the data must be encrypted, and the vendor must supply documentation of compliance to HIPAA prior to the contract being accepted by OU, and annually thereafter.

 ___ UTS security review of the data model, vendor references, security standards and discussion with vendor security contact.